C4l1b4n/FairScan/README.md

 Options: -w wordlist	Specify a wordlist for gobuster.
 (The default one is big.txt from dirb's lists)
 	 -h		Show this helper
    	 -s		Step-by-step: it does first nmap scans, and then service port scans not in parallel, but one by one.
+   	 -f		Force-scans.
+It doesn't perform ping to check if the host is alive."
 ```

 ## Results